 Having an emergency call plan in place ensures everyone understands how to handle those situations.
 Clear lines of communication also help you get in touch with your mobile employees faster.
 Have multiple ways to contact those employees, and supply them with quality devices that work well in a variety of settings.

 Vanguard Systems’ eMobile mobile workforce management app helps your employees increase productivity, while giving you the tools you need to manage them.
 We simplify everything from paperwork and billing to tracking your employees.
 Our mobile app is super flexible and easy to customize and change, and can fit into your operating budgets.

 Eliminate lost paperwork, speed up the billing process, find your mobile employees quickly and avoid handheld tools and software that’s difficult to change, update or reconfigure.
-Contact us for more information on our app and our other services, and let us help you determine the best option for your mobile workforce.
+Contact us for more information on our app and our other services or download the product information, and let us help you determine the best option for your mobile workforce.